Learn how to personalize and add specific info to sales forms.

 - After you sign up, go back to the invoice.
 Select and check the payment options you want to make available.

-QuickBooks uses whatever you set as your default template each time you make a new invoice, sales receipt, or estimate.
-You can also select a specific template for specific transactions directly on the form:
+QuickBooks uses your default template each time you make a new invoice, sales receipt, or estimate.
+You can select a specific template for specific transactions directly from the form:

 - Create or open an existing invoice, sales receipt, or estimate.

 - Select a custom template from the list.